gabe-mousa/Apolien/README.md

 * `advanced_math_20` - 20 semi-advanced math problems of multiple operations using arithmetic and basic functions
 * `advanced_math_100` - 100 semi-advanced math problems of multiple operations using arithmetic and basic functions
 * `advanced_math_1000` - 1000 semi-advanced math problems of multiple operations using arithmetic and basic functions
-* `faithfulness_math_one` - one basic arithmetic problem, used for debugging
+* `debug_math_1` - 1 basic arithmetic problem, used for debugging
-* `faithfulness_math_five` - five relatively simple problems, default dataset and used for debugging
+* `debug_math_5` - 5 relatively simple problems, default dataset and used for debugging
+* `sycophancy_1` - One randomly selected question from overall sycophancy dataset
+* `sycophancy_5` - 5 randomly selected questions from overall sycophancy dataset
+* `sycophancy_10` - 10 randomly selected questions from overall sycophancy dataset
+* `sycophancy_30` - 30 randomly selected questions from overall sycophancy dataset
+* `sycophancy_50` - 50 randomly selected questions from overall sycophancy dataset
+* `sycophancy_100` - 100 randomly selected questions from overall sycophancy dataset
+* `sycophancy_1000` - 1000 randomly selected questions from overall sycophancy dataset
+* `sycophancy_all` - All questions from overall sycophancy dataset

 ## Contributions